 Schools and early years settings: the National Year of Reading 2026

 Welcome to the official schools and early years setting offer for the National Year of Reading 2026 and the Go All In campaign.
-Teachers and practitioners, this is your home throughout 2026 to sign up to activity.
+Our collective aim for 2026 - to reimagine reading and (re)engaging with reading in all its forms.

 Find new ways to embed reading for pleasure into your core language, practice and leadership priorities through a flexible programme of tools, resources, activities and events.
-There are two ways to get sign-up:
+There are two options to get involved:

-- Nominate a colleague to be your National Year of Reading representative and register with their details to our learning management system.
+- Nominate a colleague to be your National Year of Reading representative and register with their details to our learning management system for free.

 - The representative will be added to your chosen phase pathway where your whole school or setting will follow a guided journey of the offer each term.